Generative AI as a lab partner: a case study: Method

 \subsection{Experimental setup and lab design}

-In the field of acoustic levitation, particles typically in the millimeter range are subjected to forces that cause them to levitate.
-These forces are due to the creation of an acoustic field of standing waves, where it is possible to trap objects in the sound intensity nodes \cite{Johansson2024a}.
-The experimental setup (LeviLab, \cite{Johansson202b}) comprises two ultrasonic loudspeakers mounted vertically and opposite to one another on a caliper (Fig. \ref{fig:exp_setup}).
+In acoustic levitation, particles typically in the millimeter range are trapped mid-air due to the creation of an acoustic field of standing waves.
+Millimeter-sized particles consisting of materials denser than air are attracted to the sound intensity nodes \cite{Johansson2024a}.
+The experimental setup (LeviLab, \cite{Johansson202b}) comprises two ultrasonic speakers mounted vertically and opposite to one another on a caliper (Fig. \ref{fig:exp_setup}).

-This configuration allows for the variable and precise measurement of the distance between the loudspeakers.
-Further, LeviLab outputs a constant frequency of $40 \text{ kHz}$, and attached to it is also a thermometer and a digital display, allowing for measuring the ambient temperature when running experiments using the setup.
+As the speakers, which are connected in phase, are moved axially, the standing waves between them shift.
+If a millimeter-sized object is placed resting on the bottom speaker grill and the top speaker is slowly moved closer, the particle will be attracted to the closest node, which can either be above or below the speaker grill.
+This results in that the particle will, at certain distances when a node above the speaker grill is sufficiently close, seem to jump up and begin to hover mid-air.
+The configuration allows for the variable and precise measurement of the distance between the loudspeakers.
+In addition, LeviLab outputs a constant frequency of $40 \text{ kHz}$, and is equipped with a thermometer and a digital display, which allows a measurement of the ambient temperature while performing experiments using the setup.

-Two loudspeakers emitting sound waves of the same frequency create a standing wave at specific distances apart.
-This phenomenon is caused by constructive interference and results in an acoustic field with regions of low and high acoustic radiation pressure, also known as sound intensity nodes and antinodes.
-The pressure differential between these regions gives rise to the acoustic radiation force on macroscopic objects situated within the acoustic field, which can be sufficiently strong to counterbalance the gravitational force.

-In the current study, students had access to LeviLab, a DC power supply, millimeter-sized polystyrene particles, tweezers, and a lab manual.
-Additionally, the students were encouraged to also bring their physics textbook, formula book, and any calculator.
-The manual included a list of materials, including information on what LeviLab consisted of.
-Regarding the data collection process, the lab manual described the procedure as follows.
-Place the speakers some distance apart and place a polystyrene particle on the lower speaker.
-Then, gradually lower the upper speaker using the caliper until the particle is observed to levitate.
-Note the distance between the speakers and then continue lowering the speakers until you have observed the particle levitate approximately ten times.
-When conducting the experiment, also take note of the ambient temperature of the room.